 The LED lighting system provides 4 hours of renewable light with an equivalent output of 750 Lumens (40 W CFL bulb) to light a small dwelling with a floor plan of 12 x 20 feet.

 We have worked with mission partners to get light kits installed in homes and schools in developing countries.
 LFL lights have gone to Mexico, Nicaragua, India, Zambia and the Congo, as well as some Native American reservations.

 LFL’s goal is to engage local youth to become involved with the project to design units which will be installed throughout the world.

 LFL was created by Doug McNeill and Jess Salem, members of the Los Gatos United Methodist Church and Los Gatos Morning Rotary Club.
 Together they designed the light and implemented the program with youth groups and schools.
-The first lights were installed in Colonet, Mexico, where the church has a long-standing mission trip tradition.The pair has been recognized by the White House as recipients of the 2013 Champion of Change Award for their innovative program.
+The first lights were installed in Colonet, Mexico, where the church has a long-standing mission trip tradition.The pair was recognized by the White House as recipients of the 2013 Champion of Change Award for their innovative program.